 "Quite a lot of it comes down to automation, especially automation around processes, around robotics, whatever else.
 What that means is you can't just have an isolated insight" Mason says in the interview.
 "I always liken AI to this brain in a jar, this thing that's very smart, but it doesn't have a nervous system.
 It can't affect anything unless it's connected with another system to the things around it that it wants to act upon...this idea that by plugging an AI engine in, suddenly I'm going to get insights and automate stuff, is a bit false.
 It's not thinking about the whole problem.
 The whole problem, really, is once I've got an insight, and I'm getting a thousand insights a second, as an example, how do I then act upon those insights?
 The only way you can do that is by having a way to connect into everything else that matters."

 And in order to do that, everything else that matters needs APIs.
 Furthermore, most of the canned AI solutions that are currently available must evolve to take advantage of those APIs by triggering autonomic responses.
 It's one thing for your AI-based security solution to spot a possible infiltration.
 It's an entirely different thing for that same solution to automatically neutralize the threat.

 For the last decade, there's been a clarion call across the industry to move to API-led application networks.
-Whatever you want to call it — "digital transformation" or the "composable enterprise" — pretty much every enterprise needs to bust up their monolithic IT into more of a microservice-driven API-led application network.
+Whatever you want to call it — " Digital Transformation" or the "composable enterprise" — pretty much every enterprise needs to bust up their monolithic IT into more of a Microservice-driven API-led application network.
 One key rationale for this is agility.
-And now, with AI floating about, the enterprises that heeded that advice early on are in a much better position to rapidly and bidrectionally leverage AI in an effort to win in their markets.
-In other words, the longer you wait to retool your infrastucture, data, and functionality with APIs, the longer it will take to unlock the full potential of AI.
+And now, with AI floating about, the enterprises that heeded that advice early on are in a much better position to rapidly and bidirectionally leverage AI in an effort to win in their markets.
+In other words, the longer you wait to retool your infrastructure, data, and functionality with APIs, the longer it will take to unlock the full potential of AI.

 Here's the interview.